jjloomis/wordpress-adding-content-to-a-news-site/working-with-text-and-links/working-with-content-in-the-text-editor.md

-# Working with content in the Text editor
+# Working with Content in the Text Editor

 The Text editor is text-only editor similar to [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/ "Atom text editor").